Tharos-ux/pangenome-notes/content/Building a graph/minigraph-cactus.md

 To create graph with sequence in a specific order that you can control, using the argument `minigraphSortInput="none"` disables default sorting by mash distance.
 It is to be specified in the cactus config file.

+### Handling repetitive senquences

+Taken from the minigraph-cactus paper :
+> Minigraph-Cactus (in common with all MSA tools we know of[24](https://www.biorxiv.org/content/10.1101/2022.10.06.511217v3.full#ref-24)) cannot presently satisfactorily align highly repetitive sequences like satellite arrays, centromeres and telomeres because they lack sufficiently unique subsequences for minigraph to use as alignment seeds.
+As such, these regions will remain largely unaligned throughout the pipeline and will make the graph difficult to index and map to by introducing vast amounts of redundant sequence.
+We recommend clipping them out for most applications and provide the option to do so by removing paths with >N bases that do not align to the underlying SV graph constructed with minigraph (**[Figure 1F](https://www.biorxiv.org/content/10.1101/2022.10.06.511217v3.full#F1)**).
+In preliminary studies of mapping short reads and calling small variants (see below), we found that even more aggressively filtering the graph helps improve accuracy.
+For this reason, an optional allele-frequency filter is included to remove nodes of the graph present in fewer than N haplotypes and can be used when making indexes for vg giraffe.

 ### Control graph output filtering